Note: Micromusicals are temporarily suspended until the artists can be in the schools teaching in person.

 Created by legendary piano composer Christopher Norton, the MicroMusical series has been developed to correspond with curriculum outcomes and target based learning within the public and private education systems.

-Covering a wide range of subject content these MicroMusicals have been designed for children between the ages of 6-12 although they are most effective when the students are in grades 4-7.
+Covering a wide range of subject content these MicroMusicals have been designed for children between the ages of 7-12 although they have been used for children younger and older than that (primary up to grade 9).
+Grades 4 – 7 is a great window for this activity.
 The music is simple and clever, and the story text is easy to learn.

 Performances run approximately 30 mins in length and can be taught within a short time frame.
 Many forms of presentation are possible and can be done either as a simple choral presentation, a full-scale production or anything in between.